 The School works closely with Services for Young People who offer all students in Year 9 and above Careers Information Guidance (IAG).
 This involves students having the opportunity to consider what route they wish to follow after school.
 Once this has been established, appropriate support to make it happen is agreed at Annual Review.
 (Annual Reviews in Years 9, 10 and 11 have a particular focus on transition).

-Students who are moving from Windlehurst to a mainstream setting are also supported by the FET, who will liaise closely with key personnel in the receiving school and with parents to agree appropriate support and set targets.
+Students who are moving from Windlehurst to a mainstream setting are also supported by the FAST, who will liaise closely with key personnel in the receiving school and with parents to agree appropriate support and set targets.

 Teaching and Curriculum

 Students at Windlehurst are taught in small groups (usually 5 or 6) with 2 adults.
 The staff deliver good quality first teaching with high levels of support and challenge.
 Staff are skilled at dealing with young people with challenging behaviour and work hard to promote improved relationships, behaviour and learning outcomes.

 Staff at the school work closely with Social Care, the Youth Offending Service, Services for Young People, Stockport Family and other professional and voluntary agencies through the Team around the School process.

 If anyone has any complaints about any aspect of the provision at Windlehurst, they are referred to the School’s Complaints Policy, details of which are posted on this website.